14 Top-Rated Attractions & Things to Do in Trier

-Trier, Germany's oldest town, can trace its roots back some 16,000 years.
-Tucked in a basin in the Mosel valley, it has, for centuries, been an important place of trade and commerce.
+Trier, Germany's oldest city, can trace its roots back some 16,000 years.
+Tucked in a basin in the beautiful Mosel Valley, it has for centuries been an important place of trade and commerce.
 Standing testament to this fact are the many impressive Roman remains found here, most notably the spectacular Porta Nigra, a fortified gate in the Roman town walls dating from the 2nd century.

 Address: Liebfrauenstrasse 12, 54290 Trier

 3. Liebfrauenkirche: The Church of Our Lady

 Located just steps away from Trier Cathedral stands the attractive old Liebfrauenkirche, or Church of Our Lady.
 Built on the foundations of a Roman church dating from the 3rd century, the present church was constructed around 1200 by French craftsmen brought in specifically for the task.